department-of-veterans-affairs/vets-website/_education/gi-bill/survivors-dependent-assistance.md

 ### Are you eligible for benefits?

 Yes, if you are the child or spouse of a Servicemember:

 - Who died in the line of duty after September 10, 2001, or
 - Who is missing in action or was captured in the line of duty by a hostile force, or
 -	Who was forcibly detained in the line of duty by a foreign government or power, or
--	Who is hospitalized or receiving outpatient treatment for a service-connected permanent and total disability and likely to be discharged for that disability
+-	Who is hospitalized or receiving outpatient treatment for a service-connected permanent and total disability and likely to be discharged for that disability.

-If you are the child or spouse of a Veteran:
+Yes, if you are the child or spouse of a Veteran:

 - Who is permanently and totally disabled due to a service-connected disability, or
--	Who died while on active duty or as a result of a service-connected disability
+-	Who died while on active duty or as a result of a service-connected disability.

-You are eligible to receive a transfer of Post-9/11 GI Bill benefits.
+Yes, if you are eligible to receive a transfer of Post-9/11 GI Bill benefits.

 ### Who is covered